 What mortgages must/should be paid off by when?

 As we’ve seen, the Meiers have a second mortgage, which has to be paid off within 15 years or by the time they reach the age of 65 at the latest.
 The Meiers are on track to repaying this second mortgage.
 And there is even some money left over in the pot to pay off even more of the mortgage.
 But is this really such a good idea?
-One one hand, the Meiers could save on living costs (although this is of hardly any consequence with current interest rates) and reduce their debts.
+One one hand, the Meiers could save on living costs and reduce their debts.
 On the other, they would be putting money into the property that could potentially come in handy elsewhere when they’re older.

 How to reach a good decision

 The couple realize that they need some help to sort this out so they take the only sensible course of action: they consult their bank advisor.
 This advisor reviews the mortgage repayment with the Meiers based on their own individual financial situation and their personal plans for the future.
 This allows them to ultimately find the best solutions that will give them enough financial leeway in old age and the assurance they can go on enjoying their home without any problems even after they retire.
 Seeing as the couple is set to retire in twelve years at the earliest, the bank advisor has advised them to pay the maximum annual amount into their retirement savings account, and to combine this with a funds saving plan with a generous equity component.
 The advisor will then contact the customers in good time so that the equity component is reduced on an ongoing basis before retirement.

 Useful to know

 - The higher the mortgage interest rate, the better it is to pay off the first mortgage

 - Your own individual situation is crucial to deciding whether to repay your first mortgage